-The residence halls are closed during the two official college breaks (Christmas Break and Spring Break).
+The residence halls are closed during the winter break.
 Several designated residence halls will remain open to provide housing.
 Students who have been approved by the Residence Life Office to remain on campus during the break periods will be asked to secure housing in another student's room in one of the designated break housing buildings.
 During all other academic breaks, residence halls will remain locked for student safety, but will be accessible to residents assigned to those buildings with their building access key or ID card.

-A student must be enrolled for the next term (January) in order to be eligible to remain on campus during the Christmas break.
+A student must be enrolled for the next term (January) in order to be eligible to remain on campus during the winter break.
 Requests for exceptions to this policy will be reviewed by Residence Life in consultation with other campus offices such as Student Engagement, Center for Intercultural Engagement and Student Success, and Financial Aid.

-At the beginning of each break, the residence hall staff complete safety and energy checks.
-With decreased occupancy during breaks, there is greater potential for fires/sprinkler concerns to remain undetected until severe damage has occurred.
+At the beginning of the break, the residence hall staff complete safety and energy checks.
+With decreased occupancy during breaks, there is greater potential for fire/sprinkler concerns to remain undetected until severe damage has occurred.
 Inspections include checking for potential fire hazards and electrical problems and observing energy conservation concerns (such as broken or open windows, heat regulation, insulation around windows).
 Students are expected to meet with hall staff promptly concerning problems found during break inspections.